scriptorum/SMBigSkin/README.md

 The script also requires [Graphics Magick](http://www.graphicsmagick.org/).
 You can install it manually, with homebrew (`brew install graphicsmagick`), or MacPorts (`port install GraphicsMagick`).
 Make sure the application is added to your PATH so you can run it from the command line.

-Now you can tell NPM to install the package dependcies. (`npm install`) This will create a *node_modules* subfolder and download some necessary NodeJS packages into it.
+Now you can tell NPM to install the package dependencies. (`npm install`) This will create a *node_modules* subfolder and download some necessary NodeJS packages into it.

 ##CONFIGURE AND RUN
 Configure your settings in the **SMBigSkin.js** script.